os-threat/Stix-ORM/docs/Stix Modelling - How it Works.md

             "contact_information": "disco-team@stealthemail.com"
         }
 ```
-We can add an additional sub-type to the generic flat object, and this is where there is a string of basic datatypes.
+We can add an additional sub-type to the generic flat object, and this is where there is a list of basic datatypes.
 In this case, then the below threat-actor object with lists of strings is also a generic flat object.
 ```json
         {
             "type": "threat-actor",